 We live in an age when we can easily follow any Nebraska game as it happens.
 But even back when radio, TV and internet weren't available, determined fans could follow the game in something resembling real time.

 When unbeaten Notre Dame came to Lincoln in 1922 for a sold-out Thanksgiving Day showdown with the Huskers, what was a ticketless fan to do?
 Radio was not yet an option, as commercial AM broadcasting in the state was in its very infancy.
 But there was a way, even if it meant actually getting off the sofa and venturing out of the house.

-As the two items at right describe it, a system was in place that involved a phone line, a megaphone and one or more presumably leather-lunged newspaper employees.
+As the two items at right describe it, a system was in place that involved a phone line, a megaphone, and one or more presumably leather-lunged newspaper employees.
 During the game, the outcome of each play was relayed by phone from Nebraska Field to the offices of the Lincoln State Journal.
-The play description then was barked out by megaphone to the crowd gathered outside the newspapers Ninth Street window.
+The play description then was barked out to the crowd gathered outside the newspapers Ninth Street window.

-Perhaps to protect ticket sales, this service ordinarily was used only for road games.
+Perhaps to protect ticket sales, this service was ordinarily used only for road games.
 In those cases, the play descriptions came to the newspaper via teletype or telegraph instead of telephone, but the crowd outside got the same megaphone delivery.
 Even if there was no Man, woman and child! or Whoah, Nellie!, it was exciting, it was a party, and everyone was invited.

-The play-by-play information also was put to use for the paying reader in the next days paper.
+The play-by-play information was also put to use for the paying reader in the next days paper.
 The game coverage would include a lengthy narrative mentioning every play, and there might also be a drive chart, like the one at right, which also accounted for the balls every movement.

 — J. Hudson, March 15, 2010